 We at UVA will continue to seek opportunities to engage in meaningful relationship building for our shared futures and acknowledge with respect that we live, learn, and work on the traditional territory of the Monacan Indian Nation.
 We pay respect to their elders and knowledge keepers past, present, and emerging.
 As we engage greater care and sustainable actions in our relations with many Indigenous nations, we invite you to learn more about the Monacan Indian Nation and encourage you to visit the Monacan Ancestral Museum, located just 50 miles from Charlottesville.

-The University of Virginia Bridge to the Doctorate Program in Astronomy will provide students an opportunity to prepare for admission to a graduate program in astronomy, astrophysics, or a closely related field.
-The Bridge Program will support post-baccalaureate students from groups that are underrepresented in astronomy and astrophysics and who have not had sufficient training and research experiences to prepare them for admission to a doctoral program.
+The University of Virginia Bridge to the Doctorate Program in Astronomy provided students an opportunity to prepare for admission to a graduate program in astronomy, astrophysics, or a closely related field.
+The Bridge Program has supported post-baccalaureate students from groups that are underrepresented in astronomy and astrophysics and who have not had access to training and research experiences, and provides a platform to prepare them for admission to a doctoral program.

 Research Experiences for Undergraduates